-Before You Choose a Coming Home Outfit for Baby By Heather Corley
+Before You Choose a Coming Home Outfit for Baby By H Corley

 It's fun and exciting to pick out a special outfit for your baby to wear when you bring him or her home from the hospital.
 With all the cute baby clothes out there, the choice may not be easy, though!
 Here are some tips for choosing a coming home outfit for baby that is comfortable, travels well and photographs well.

 Infants need to wear one additional layer of clothing over what adults would wear, except when it's very hot.

 Think about what season it will be when baby arrives, and plan the type of outfit accordingly.
 If you'll need to be outside in the cold, baby's going home outfit should fit inside a fleece coat or suit, and you should have a warm hat, as well.
 If it's hot, a single layer of clothing is fine, but you may still want to buy a coordinating sun hat or shade blanket to protect your baby's skin.

 Newborns have sensitive skin, so look for soft, breathable fabrics and stretchy arm, leg and neck openings.
 If elastic is used to gather the openings, make sure it's not too tight, and that there's a layer of fabric between baby's skin and the elastic, to avoid irritation.
 Make sure snaps and buttons are attached well and won't scratch baby.
 While it's normal to want to dress your baby up in something fancy for the trip home, remember that overly fussy dress clothes often aren't comfortable, so don't be swayed by the ruffles and grown-up details if the clothes aren't also soft and comfy.

 Check Sizes Carefully